 The binge-eating episodes are associated with at least three of the following: eating much more rapidly than normal; eating until feeling uncomfortably full; eating large amounts of food when not feeling physically hungry; eating alone because of being embarrassed by how much one is eating; feeling disgusted with oneself, depressed, or very guilty after overeating.
 There is often marked distress about the binge-eating behavior.

-Binge eating occurs, on average, at least 2 days a week for 6 months.
+Binge eating occurs, on average, at least two days a week for six months.
 Binge eating is not associated with the regular use of inappropriate compensatory behaviors (e.g., purging, fasting, excessive exercise).
 People with binge-eating disorder experience frequent episodes of out-of-control eating, with the same binge-eating symptoms as those with bulimia.
 The main difference is that individuals with binge-eating disorder do not purge their bodies of excess calories.
 Therefore, many with the disorder are overweight for their age and height.
 Feelings of self-disgust and shame associated with this illness can lead to bingeing again, creating a cycle of binge eating.

 People with binge-eating disorder, whether or not they want to lose weight, should get help from a health professional such as a psychiatrist, psychologist or clinical social worker for their eating behavior.
 Even those who are not overweight are usually upset by their binge eating, and treatment can help them.
 There are several different ways to treat binge-eating disorder.
 Cognitive-behavioral therapy teaches people how to keep track of their eating and change their unhealthy eating habits.
 It also teaches them how to change the way they act in tough situations.
 Interpersonal psychotherapy helps people look at their relationships with friends and family and make changes in problem areas.
 Drug therapy, such as antidepressants, may be helpful for some people.